dbmdz/iiif-presentation-api/README.md

 ## Usage

 ### Use embedded in your Java code
-1. Create your IIIF-Manifest by using IIF-Resources like Manifest, Sequence, Canvas, Image, ImageResource, etc.
+1. Create your IIIF-Manifest by using IIIF-Resources like Manifest, Sequence, Canvas, Image, ImageResource, etc.
 (see classes in package com.datazuul.iiif.presentation.api.model).

         Manifest myManifest = new Manifest(myId, myLabel);